nochet/BasePop_RNAseq/projectNotes.md

   - Jaffe et al_2015_ Practical impacts of genomic data “cleaning” on biological discovery using surrogate variable analysis
   - Found that methods can produce diferent results

-### 2018-06-20 (EN & EGK)
-- Decided: 1) check that known batches in our case have effect on expression (a. include batch in PCA, b. test with sva or linear model) 2) run svaseq without known bathes